sconrads/polweb/README.md

 polweb
 ======

-Frontend app showing reduced prices this month at Vinmonpolet
+Frontend app showing reduced prices this month at Vinmonpolet.